 As one last bit of drama in this issue, it turns out that a mysterious thief broke into the lab of Professor Winton, who explained the K-metal phenomenon to Superman earlier in the story.
 Somebody broke into the lab and made off with the metal, which leaves a big loose end to be explored later.

 So by the end of this story, Lois knows Superman’s identity, has gone from being just a romantic interest to being a full-fledged partner, Superman has been introduced to an element that can weaken him while giving others super powers, and an unknown villain has stolen that element.

 Keep in mind that in 1940, most comic books were ripping directly off the Superman formula.
 This would have been a huge shakeup in the industry, not just for Superman but for all the other Golden Age heroes as well.

 So why didn’t it get printed?
-Well, DC has always known what a commodity they’ve had on their hands with Superman, and from the very start they kept tight control over it.
-They decided that the issue introduced too many status quo changes and nixed it.
+There’s no official word, but DC always known what a commodity they had on their hands with Superman, and from the very start they kept tight control over it.
+Most likely, they decided that the issue introduced too many status quo changes and nixed it.

 I think it was a missed opportunity.
 Even though the story is more than 75 years old now, it holds up very well.
 Even forgetting how groundbreaking it was, it’s a very high-quality story.
 It would have allowed for a stronger and more interesting Lois Lane, which readers wouldn’t really get until the 1980s.